Before you decide to get a link from a site, evaluate the value of the linking page and the linking site. I have found 10 factors that can help:

-If PR is grayed, then may be the linking page is not in the Google Index, may be it has got some penalty, it may be a brand new page, may be it is not getting any link juice because of some crawling issues or it may be blocked from search engines via robots.txt or meta no-index tag.
+If PR is grayed, then maybe the linking page is not in the Google Index, maybe it has got some penalty, it may be a brand new page, maybe it is not getting any link juice because of some crawling issues or it may be blocked from search engines via robots.txt or meta no-index tag.

-Cache Date of the potential linking page
+2. Cache date of the potential linking page

-Index Status of the potential linking page
+3. Index status of the potential linking page

-NoIndex, NoFollow Status
+4. NoIndex, NoFollow status

 Make sure that the liking page doesn’t contain nofollow and noindex meta robots tag.
-Also check the robots.txt for any possible blocking of the page from the search engines.
+Also, check the robots.txt for any possible blocking of the page from the search engines.